derekray311511/SAM-webui/README.md

 - Add save type dropdown menu
 - Add mask_kernel in getting mask (The default value is 0, and expansion is not performed)
 - Add White Masks (Using the white mask in stable diffusion inpainting)
+- Add Compose Masks (The mask splices the corresponding map together to facilitate the corresponding mask and the original image)

 # TODO List
 - [x] Save current masks